On the informational structure in optimal dynamic stochastic control: Introduction

 Section~\ref{section:formal_example} contains a detailed solution of a concrete class of examples in some reasonably straightforward cases, illustrating some of the main ideas of this paper.
 Several other examples and counterexamples are also given along the way.

 A crucial requirement for the programme outlined above to be successful is that of informational consistency over controls (see Definition~\ref{assumption:temporalconsistency}): if two controls agree up to a certain time, then what we have observed up to that time should also agree.
 Especially at the level of stopping times, this becomes a non-trivial statement -- for example, when the observed information is that generated by a controlled process, which is often the case.
 We explore this issue of informational consistency in the context of (completed) natural filtrations of processes in section~\ref{appendix:stopped}.
 Specifically, we consider there the following question, which is interesting in its own right: \begin{qn} Suppose that $X$ and $Y$ are two processes, that $S$ is a stopping time of one or both of their (possibly completed) natural filtrations; and that the stopped processes $X^S$ and $Y^S$ agree (possibly only with probability one): must the two (completed) natural filtrations also agree \emph{at} the time $S$? \end{qn} The answer to this question is non-trivial in a continuous-time setting, and several related findings are obtained along the way (see the introductory remarks to section~\ref{appendix:stopped}, on p.~\pageref{appendix:stopped}, for a more detailed account).
-In essence they are connected with a generalization (Theorem~\ref{theorem:galmarino}) of a part of Galmarino's test, available for coordinate processes on canonical spaces \cite[p.
-149, Theorem~IV.100]{dellacheriemeyer} \cite[p.
-320, Lemma~4.18]{karatzasshreve}, and extended here to a non-canonical setting.
-In particular, in existing work one finds argued, under reasonably innocuous conditions (e.g. \cite[p.
-9, Proposition~2.18]{karatzasshreve}), that the $\sigma$-field generated by the stopped process is included in the history of the natural filtration of the process up to that stopping time.
-The opposite inclusion, has (to the best of our knowledge) until now only been established for coordinate processes on canonical spaces \cite[p.~33, Lemma~1.3.3]{varadhan} or, slightly more generally, under the condition that all the stopped paths of the process are already paths of the process \cite[Paragraph 1.1.3, p.~10, Theorem~6]{shiryaev}.
-We show in Theorem~\ref{theorem:galmarino} that it holds true far more generally.
+The main result here is Theorem~\ref{theorem:galmarino}.